Computer-Assisted Design of Accelerated Composite Optimization Methods: OptISTA: Abstract

 \section{Abstract}

 The accelerated composite optimization method FISTA (Beck, Teboulle 2009) is suboptimal by a constant factor, and we present a new method OptISTA that improves FISTA by a constant factor of 2.
 The performance estimation problem (PEP) has recently been introduced as a new computer-assisted paradigm for designing optimal first-order methods.
 In this work, we present a double-function stepsize-optimization PEP methodology that poses the optimization over fixed-step first-order methods for composite optimization as a finite-dimensional nonconvex QCQP, which can be practically solved through spatial branch-and-bound algorithms, and use it to design the exact optimal method OptISTA for the composite optimization setup.
-We then establish the exact optimality of OptISTA with a lower-bound construction that extends the semi-interpolated zero-chain construction (Drori, Taylor 2022) to the double-function setup of composite optimization.
-By establishing exact optimality, our work concludes the search for the fastest first-order methods, with respect to the performance measure of worst-case function value suboptimality, for the proximal, projected-gradient, and proximal-gradient setups involving a smooth convex function and a closed proper convex function.
+We then establish the exact optimality of OptISTA {{under the large-scale assumption}} with a lower-bound construction that extends the semi-interpolated zero-chain construction (Drori, Taylor 2022) to the double-function setup of composite optimization.
+By establishing exact optimality, our work concludes the search for the fastest first-order methods, with respect to the performance measure of worst-case function value suboptimality, for the proximal, projected-gradient, and proximal-gradient setups involving a smooth convex function and a closed proper convex function. {(After the publication of this work, we identified an error in the proof of Theorem 3 and several other miscellaneous typos.
+Although none of these affect the final results, we have corrected them and highlighted the changes in red.)}